kordwarshuis/tev2-garden-glossary/docs/terms/garden-hose.md

 A garden hose, hosepipe, or simply hose is a flexible tube used to convey water.
 There are a number of common attachments available for the end of the hose, such as sprayers and sprinklers (which are used to concentrate water at one point or to spread it over a large area).
 Hoses are usually attached to a hose spigot or tap.

-This remainder of this page would contain proper documentation about the concept that `Term 3`, or any of its [form phrases](@tev2), would refer to.

 ## Notes

 Like [[ref: Hedge Trimmer]] and [[ref: Hoe]], this term is defined for illustration purposes only.